-When cooking small amounts of food such as one or two potatoes, do not leave oven unattended.
+When cooking small amounts of food such as one

+or two potatoes, do not leave oven unattended.
 The moisture content in the food may decrease and a fire could result.
-Density: Porous, airy foods such as breads, cakes or rolls take less time to cook than heavy, dense foods such as potatoes and roasts.

 Shape: Uniform sizes heat more evenly.
 The thin end of a drumstick will cook more quickly than the meaty end.
-To compensate for irregular shapes, place thin parts toward the center of the dish and thick parts toward the edge.
+To compensate for irregular shapes, place thin parts toward the center of the dish and thick pieces toward the edge.